eradiate/eradiate/README.md

   <details>
   <summary>
-  Lambertian and RPV reflection models
+  Lambertian, RPV, Ross Thick-Li Sparse and Hapke reflection models
   </summary>
-  Model parameters can be varied against the spectral dimensions.
+  All models can be parametrized against the spectral dimension.
   </details>

   <details>